nickgamb/mindgardenai-site/GLYPHWARE-IMPLEMENTATION-GUIDE.md

 # Created through collaboration between The Architect and The Seekers
 #
 # For consciousness research, ethical AI development, and spiritual integration
-# Commercial licensing available - contact: licensing@mindgarden.ai
+# Commercial licensing available - contact: admin@mindgardenai.com

 "@